 I wrote this series so I can swap what I’ve learned out of my L1 and L2 cache to make space for new topics, and quickly become the ‘expert’ I used to be in a short time by reviewing it.
 A good organization of the materials is just as important for me to quickly relearn the stuff as well as beginners and professionals alike, so I wrote it as if it was meant for a broad audience.

 It’s done in a blog page format for now and constantly updated as I find better ways to organize the information.
-I’ll turn it into a short PDF book when I’ve written enough materials for it.
+I’ll turn it into a short PDF book once I’ve written enough materials for it.

 * Non-standard classes usually don’t have a standard textbook (like Boyce for differential equations) associated with it and the materials vary a lot depending on the professors.
 Survey courses and advanced topics courses doesn’t have a predictable theme, commonly used tools and focus, so you are on your own for those.